Andretalyss/GitLab-Runners-AWS-EC2/README.md

    <h3> Prerequisites </h3>

+   1. EC2 Instance
-   1. A container of gitlab up and running.
+   2. A container of gitlab up and running.
-   2. A container of gitlab runner up and running or gitlab runner installed in your machine.
+   3. A container of gitlab runner up and running or gitlab runner installed in your machine.

    <h3> Benefits </h3>